V (Hiroyuki Sawano album)

 V is the fifth studio album by Hiroyuki Sawano's vocal project SawanoHiroyuki[nZk].
-It was released on January 18, 2023, through the Sony Music label Sacra Music.
-Five singles were released from the album: "Avid", "Hands Up to the Sky", "LilaS", "Outsiders" and "Lemonade".
+It was released on January 18, 2023, by Sacra Music.
+Five singles from the album include: "Avid", "Hands Up to the Sky", "LilaS", "Outsiders", and "Lemonade".

 Background

 Various singles were released prior to the album announcement, the first one being "Avid / Hands Up to the Sky".
-The first track off the album, "Avid" with Japanese singer mizuki from the band UNIDOTS, was released on April 25, 2021, as a pre-order track from the single and was used as the 1st ending theme for the TV anime series 86.
+The first track off the album, "Avid" with Japanese singer mizuki from the band UNIDOTS, was released on April 25, 2021, as a pre-order track from the single and was used as the 1st ending theme for the TV anime series 86 -Eighty Six-.
 A music video was released on May 29, 2021.

-The second track off the album, "Hands Up to the Sky", featuring the Japanese singer Laco, was used as the second ending theme for the TV anime series 86 and was released on June 9, 2021.
+The second track off the album, "Hands Up to the Sky", featuring the Japanese singer Laco, was used as the second ending theme for the TV anime series 86 -Eighty Six- and was released on June 9, 2021.
 A music video was released on June 12, 2021.

 The third single off the album, "LilaS", was announced to be a collaboration with Japanese singer Honoka Takahashi from the band Regal Lily.
-It was released on March 20, 2022, and was used as the ending theme for the last episode of 86 Second Season.
+It was released on March 20, 2022, and was used as the fourth and last ending theme for TV anime series 86 -Eighty Six-.
 The animation used on the episode was released on Sawano's Official YouTube Channel.

-The fourth track off the album, "Outsiders", featuring the Japanese singers Junki Kono and Sho Yonashiro from the boy band JO1, was used as the ending theme for the TV anime series Fanfare of Adolescence and was released on April 10, 2022.
+The fourth track off the album, "Outsiders", featuring the Japanese singers Junki Kono and Sho Yonashiro from the Japanese boy band JO1, was used as the ending theme for the TV anime series Fanfare of Adolescence and was released on April 10, 2022.
 The music video was released on the same day.